Mark Robins: Manchester United

-He was second only to Mark Hughes in the goalscoring charts at Old Trafford, while Hughes's regular strike-partner Brian McClair had managed a mere five goals and it was starting to look as though Robins would displace McClair as the club's regular second striker.
+He was second only to Mark Hughes in the goalscoring charts at Old Trafford, while Hughes's regular strike-partner Brian McClair had managed a mere five league goals and it was starting to look as though Robins could displace McClair as the club's regular second striker.
 However, McClair recovered his goalscoring form in 1990–91, and Robins managed only 19 First Division appearances and four goals.
 He was, however, in the squad that won the European Cup Winners' Cup that season.
-September was a good month for him, as he scored twice in a 3–2 home win over Queens Park Rangers in the league and the winning goal in a visit to Luton Town.
+September was a good month for him, as he scored twice in a 3–1 home win over Queens Park Rangers in the league and the winning goal in a visit to Luton Town.

 However, the 1991–92 season was a frustrating one for Robins as he played just twice in the league, failing to score, and in total made just eight appearances in all competitions.
-His only goals that season came in the League Cup second round at home to Portsmouth, when he scored twice in a 3–2 win at Old Trafford.
-When the opportunity for a place back in the first team arose in April as United were being overhauled by Leeds United in the title race, Robins was injured and unavailable for selection.
+His only goals that season came in the League Cup second round at home to Portsmouth, when he scored twice in a 3–1 win at Old Trafford.
+When the opportunity for a place returned in the first team arose in April as fixture congestion took its toll on an increasingly goal-shy United, who were being overhauled by Leeds United in the title race, Robins was injured and unavailable for selection.

-Two wry forms of consolation for Robins in a frustrating season came during the first half of the campaign.
-On 30 October 1991, he scored twice in their 3–1 win over Portsmouth in the League Cup third round, putting them on course for a strong run in the competition which culminated in them winning it for the very first time.
 On 19 November 1991, he collected a European Super Cup winner's medal (as an unused substitute) as United beat Red Star Belgrade in the game at Old Trafford.

-At the end of the season, he asked to be transfer listed.
+Following a frustrating season, and with United looking to sign a new striker, he asked to be transfer listed.